-For 4F calculations were performed for NMVOC, CO, NOX, PM10, and PM2.5 emissions.
-A tier 1 approach was applied.
-EFs for NOX, CO, NMVOC are those from the IPCC (IPCC, 1997), while EFs for PM10 and PM2.5 are from the EMEP/CORINAIR guidebook.
-No estimations were performed for NH3 and SOX emissions.
+For 4F category, NMVOC, CO, NOX, PM10, and PM2.5 emissions have been estimated, applying the tier 1 approach.
+Concerning NOX, CO, NMVOC, IPCC emission factors have been used (IPCC, 1997), while for PM10 and PM2.5 EFs from the EMEP/CORINAIR guidebook have been applied No estimations were performed for NH3 and SOX emissions.